seligj95/app-service-aspire-eshop-agents/README.md

 # Fashion Assistant Web App on Azure App Service with Azure AI Agent and OpenAPI Specified Tool

 This sample contains a .NET Blazor web application that uses Azure AI Agents to create an interactive fashion shopping experience.
 The application demonstrates how to connect a web app to an Azure AI Agent from the [Azure AI Agent Service](https://learn.microsoft.com/azure/ai-services/agents/overview).
-The agent is given the OpenAPI spec for the web app so that it can handle product recommendations, shopping assistance, and shopping cart management, and more on your behalf via a chat interface.
+The agent is given the OpenAPI spec for the web app so that it can handle product recommendations, shopping assistance, shopping cart management and more on your behalf via a chat interface.
 This sample builds off of the guidance documented by the AI Agent Service in [How to use Azure AI Agent Service with OpenAPI Specified Tools](https://learn.microsoft.com/azure/ai-services/agents/how-to/tools/openapi-spec?tabs=python&pivots=overview).

 ## Features